dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 echo $UPLOADER_POD
 ~~~~

-&#8680; Use the remote shell capability of the `oc` client to list the content of `uploaded/` directory inside the up after you uploaded a file in the PHP app:
+&#8680; Use the remote shell capability of the `oc` client to list the content of `uploaded/` directory inside the pod after you uploaded a file in the PHP app:

     oc rsh $UPLOADER_POD ls -ahl /opt/app-root/src/uploaded